Records and Registration

 To Be Eligible to Register a Student Must

-Be either a continuing student or accepted for admission or re-admission for the next quarter.
+Be either a continuing student or accepted for admission or re-admission for the next term.

 - Obtain advisor authorization whenever required, as follows:

-- new students (first quarter of enrollment at Eastern, undergraduate and graduate) registering for 10 or more credits;
+- new students (first term of enrollment at Eastern, undergraduate and graduate) registering for 10 or more credits;

 - all freshmen;